samarjeetpatankar/facebook-clone/README.md

 - Protected routes and global state management using Redux.
 - Utilize cookies and JWTs for temporary data storage.
 - Leverage React hooks and functions for enhanced functionality.

-## Course Structure

-The course is organized into various sections, each focusing on specific functionalities and technologies.
-Throughout the course, you'll gain hands-on experience through practical exercises and projects that progressively build your skills.

-## Prerequisites

-- Familiarity with HTML, CSS, and JavaScript.
-- Basic understanding of React and Node.js concepts.
-- Eagerness to learn and apply new technologies to real-world projects.

-By the end of this course, you'll have developed a high-quality Facebook clone that showcases your proficiency in a wide range of web development technologies.
-Get ready to embark on an exciting journey of learning and creativity!

 ## Getting Started